On the Applicability of Registration Uncertainty: The Ambiguity of Registration Uncertainty

-In a real data example shown in Fig.5(a), $I_\mathrm{t}$ and $I_\mathrm{s}$ are two brain MRI images arbitrarily chosen from the CUMC12 dataset.
+As shown in Fig.4, $I_\mathrm{t}$ and $I_\mathrm{s}$ are two brain MRI images arbitrarily chosen from the CUMC12 dataset.
 Subsequent to performing a DIR, we obtained the registered source image $I_\mathrm{rs}$.
-The goal of this registration was to determine the categorical label, whether it is a ventricle or a white matter, for registered $v_c$ and $v_e$.
-As Fig.5(b) shows, the transformation distribution of $v_c$ is more uniformly distributed than that of $v_e$.
+The goal of this registration was to determine the categorical label, whether it is a ventricle or a white matter, for registered voxels of interest $v_c$ and $v_e$.
+The transformation distribution of $v_c$ is more uniformly distributed than that of $v_e$.
 Therefore, conventional entropy-based methods will report $v_c$ as having higher registration uncertainty than $v_e$.
-However, as we form a label distribution in Fig.5(c), it is clear that $v_e$, despite having a lower $U_\mathrm{t}$, is assigned a label that is more uncertain.
+However, as we form a label distribution in Fig.4(c), it is clear that $v_e$, despite having a lower $U_\mathrm{t}$, is assigned a label that is more uncertain.
+Examples that demonstrate the dissimilarity between $U_\mathrm{t}$ and $U_\mathrm{l}$ can be frequently found in the registration of various kind of images.

-In another real data example, $I_{rs}$ is a pre-operative brain Ultrasound (US) image that is registered to a intra-operative US image by a landmark-based CPR similar to \cite{Wassermann}.
-In this CPR, the voxel intensity difference between images is not directly accounted in the estimated transformation distribution, and voxels far from landmarks have higher uncertainty in the transformation parameters.
-In Fig.6(a), circles of uncertainties are drawn based on the standard deviation of the transformation distribution; larger circles indicate higher $U_\mathrm{t}$.
-Once again, even though $v_n$ has a smaller circle than $v_t$, its label distribution in Fig.6(b) is more uncertain.